captainsafia/fony/README.md

     -h, --help                 output usage information
     -V, --version              output the version number
-    -t, --template <template>  JSON template for data to be generated -c, --count [count]        The number of elements to create, defaults to 1
+    -t, --template <template>  JSON template for data to be generated -f, --file <filename>      File with a JSON template for data to be generated -c, --count [count]        The number of elements to create, defaults to 1

 ```